angellee0102/100-days-of-code/log.md

 **Today's Progress**: Started JS30 Drumkit project.

 **Thoughts:** I started the Javascript30 Challenge, and this is the Day 1 project.
 Finished the basic functions.
 Will keep on improving.
+Want to add features such as clicking on the note using the mouse.
+And add piano notes.
 **Link to work:** https://github.com/angellee0102/Javascript30_D1